Lucius Caesennius Paetus: Career under Vespasian

 In 72, Paetus, Governor of Syria since 70, had sent letters addressed to Vespasian accusing King Antiochus IV of the client Kingdom of Commagene, together with his sons Gaius Julius Archelaus Antiochus Epiphanes and Callinicus, of planning to revolt against Rome and allying themselves with the King of Parthia.
 It is not known whether these accusations were true or false.
 After reading the letters, Vespasian felt that he could no longer trust the family of Antiochus IV with the protection of the strategic crossings of the Euphrates River at Samosata, and thus resolved to directly annex Commagene.

-Paetus invaded the Kingdom of Commagene at the head of Legio VI Ferrata.
+Paetus raided the Kingdom of Commagene at the head of Legio VI Ferrata.
 The client Kings Aristobulus of Chalcis and Sohaemus of Emesa also supplied troops to Paetus.
 The two armies encamped opposite each other, but no battle occurred, as the Commagenians were loath to confront the Roman army.
 Antiochus Epiphanes, his family, and Callinicus fled to Parthia, while their father, Antiochus IV, fled to Cilicia.
 There is, however, a possibility that Epiphanes and Callinicus made a short-lived attempt to resist invasion before fleeing to Parthia.

 Antiochus IV and his family had never wanted war with Rome and they wanted to rebut these accusations.
 Antiochus Epiphanes, with his family and Callinicus, were brought back to Rome with an honour guard, and lived out their lives there.

 Paetus' subsequent career and date of death are unknown.